 10 Facts You Didn't Know About Orca

-It's hard to find someone that doesn't like orca, with their power, beauty and mystery there is something very captivating about these kings and queens of the ocean!
+With their power, beauty and mystery there is something very captivating about these kings and queens of the ocean!

-3. Orca can be seen in every ocean on the earth, they are one of the most successful marine mammals in terms of range.
+3. Orca can be seen in every ocean on the earth.
+They are one of the most successful marine mammals in terms of range.